iXedium/satisfactory-dashboard/src/dev-tracker.md

 ### **Production Planner**
 #### Overview:
-The Production Planner is a dedicated page linked from the dashboard’s build cards.
+The Production Planner is a dedicated page linked from the dashboard's build cards.
 It allows users to:
 1. Add initial items to produce, select recipes, and set production rates.
 2. Dynamically calculate and display dependencies in a tree structure.

 #### Tasks:
-1. **Planner Page Setup**:
+1. ✅ **Planner Page Setup**:
-   - Create a new route (`/planner`) and link it to the build cards.
+   - ✅ Create a new route (`/planner`) and link it to the build cards.
-   - Build the basic layout with two sections:
+   - ✅ Build the basic layout with two sections:
-     - A collapsible panel for adding initial items.
+     - ✅ A collapsible panel for adding initial items.
-     - A main area for displaying the production chain tree.
+     - ✅ A main area for displaying the production chain tree.

-2. **Collapsible Section for Initial Items**:
+2. ✅ **Collapsible Section for Initial Items**:
-   - Create a form to input:
+   - ✅ Create a form to input:
-     - Item to produce.
+     - ✅ Item to produce.
-     - Recipe selection.
+     - ✅ Recipe selection.
-     - Desired production rate.
+     - ✅ Desired production rate.
-   - Add a toggle to collapse/expand this section.
+   - ✅ Add a toggle to collapse/expand this section.

-3. **Production Chain Tree List**:
+3. ✅ **Production Chain Tree List**:
-   - Use Material-UI’s `TreeView` component to display the production chain.
+   - ✅ Use Material-UI's TreeView and TreeItem from @mui/lab for displaying the production chain.
-   - Add nodes for items, recipes, and rates.
+   - ✅ Add nodes for items, recipes, and rates.
-   - Ensure dependencies update dynamically based on user input.
+   - ✅ Ensure dependencies update dynamically based on user input.

-4. **Styling and Integration**:
+4. ✅ **Styling and Integration**:
-   - Adhere to the current dark theme and styling rules.
+   - ✅ Adhere to the current dark theme and styling rules.
-   - Use MUI’s grid and system properties (`sx`) for layout and spacing.
+   - ✅ Use MUI's grid and system properties (`sx`) for layout and spacing.

+5. ✅ **Item and Recipe Integration**:
+   - ✅ Add item selection from game data.
+   - ✅ Add recipe selection from game data.
+   - ✅ Implement dependency calculation.
+   - ✅ Add node editing and deletion.

+6. **Next Steps**:
+   - Add node reordering.
+   - Add machine count and efficiency calculations.
+   - Add excess production tracking.
+   - Implement saving and loading builds.

 ---